What Is Margin Trading?

 You Can Make Money in Both Rising and Falling Markets

 Taking margin loans comes with a certain amount of risk.
-Here are some of the potential downsides involved in margin stock trading:
+Here are some of the potential downsides:

 You Could Lose More Money Than You Invested

-The biggest risk of margin trading is that you could lose more money than you invested.
+The biggest risk is that you could lose more money than you invested.
 This is because you’re using leverage, which amplifies both your gains and losses.
 So, if the stock price falls, you could end up owing your broker more money than you originally invested.

 Your Broker Could Force You to Sell

 Another potential risk is that your broker could force you to sell your shares if the value of the stock falls below a maintenance level.
-This is known as margin call day trading, and it’s meant to protect the broker from losses.
+This is known as a margin call, and it’s meant to protect the broker from losses.
 If you can’t come up with the money to cover margin calls, your broker will sell your shares to cover the loss.

 The Account Fees and Interest Charges Can Be High

-While margin accounts can offer great benefits, they also come with account fees and interest charges.
+While margin trading can offer great benefits, these accounts also come with fees and interest charges.
 Including a purchase fee, all these costs can add up quickly and eat into your profits, so it’s important to factor them into your decision-making process.

 For years, the clients I worked for were banks.
 That gave me an insider’s view of how banks and other institutions create financial products and services.
 Then I entered the world of journalism.
 Fortunly is the result of our fantastic team’s hard work.
 I use the knowledge I acquired as a bank copywriter to create valuable content that will help you make the best possible financial decisions.